 The American in me has to start off with this cocktail shaker set.
 It consists of only two pieces – one glass or metal holder in which to put all the ingredients and a larger metal piece which you bang on top, turn the whole thing over and shake, shake, shake.
 The only hard part about using this one is that you need practice separating the two pieces.
 You need to give the one side a good knock until it opens.

-Professional Boston Cocktail Shaker (metal and glass) – Simple and efficient, Boston Cocktail Shaker saves time with lids and various other cocktail equipment.
+Professional Boston Cocktail Shaker – Simple and efficient, the Boston Cocktail Shaker saves time with lids and various other cocktail equipment.
 Simply add your ingredients, shake and serve, et voila another beautiful cocktail.
 The can holds a generous dose of liquid helping you spend more time enjoying the drinks than making them.
-About £6.00

 The Cobbler Shaker